christine-peng/Blur-Detection/README.md

       # install imutils
        python -m pip install imutils
 	```
+2. Place images in one project folder, and run command prompt to access project folder
+	```
+	python blur_detection.py imagepath
+	```
 ### Modules used:
 - argparse – Used to write user-friendly command line interfaces
         -	Arguments is used to trigger different action, specified by the action argument add_argument()
-- 	imutils – Functions used to make basic image processing such as translation, rotation, resizing, skeletonization, and displaying images easier with OpenCV
+- 	imutils – Used to make basic image processing such as translation, rotation, resizing, skeletonization, and displaying images easier with OpenCV
 - 	opencv – Used for image and video analysis, like facial recognition and detection, license plate reading, photo editing, color filtering, edge detection, etc

-2. Place images in one project folder, and run command prompt to access project folder
-	```
-	python blur_detection.py imagepath
-	```